SlimeVR/SlimeVR-Docs-Site/src/diy/cases.md

 # Community-built Cases
 The SlimeVR community has built a huge number of cases for style, internals and purpose.
 If you wish to add your case to this page, please fork the docs on Github.

+> Please note, if you are looking for official cases as a replacement or for official DIY kits [those can be found here!](https://shop.slimevr.dev/products/slimevr-main-case).

 * TOC
 {:toc}